Living Abroad in Mexico

 Lora Hartwig and her husband Russ currently live in Texas, and plan to move to Ajijic this summer.
 When they began considering a move to Mexico, Lora says, “We found the Lake Chapala area to be a very beautiful place which offered a less costly but improved lifestyle for us to live mainly on Social Security.”
 Another attraction was “the fantastic, almost perfect weather and the abundance of English-speaking retirees from both the United States and Canada.”

-Jim and Carole Cook moved from Oregon to Ajijic in the summer of 2007.
+Jim and Carole Cook moved from Oregon to Ajijic.
 In addition to the area’s comfortable climate and reasonable cost of living, Jim notes that its location offers great variety.
-“We’re just half a day’s drive from many things--even the beach,” he says.
+“We’re just half a day’s drive from many things—even the beach,” he says.

 While Lake Chapala is often noted for its large expat society, gringos can also be found in other, lesser-known regions.
 Take the city of Torreón, located in north central Mexico, about four hours west of Monterrey.
 Some guidebooks begin their coverage of Torreón with the words “if you must stay here…” Even though it is low on the tourist list, it still draws a number of expats.
 Currently, more than 30 foreigners call Torreón “home.”
 And some of them have done so for decades.